apache/accumulo-website/_docs-2-0/administration/ssl.md

 Accumulo, through Thrift's TSSLTransport, provides the ability to encrypt wire communication between Accumulo servers and clients using secure sockets layer (SSL).
-SSL certifcates signed by the same certificate authority control the "circle of trust" in which a secure connection can be established.
+SSL certificates signed by the same certificate authority control the "circle of trust" in which a secure connection can be established.
 Typically, each host running Accumulo processes would be given a certificate which identifies itself.